-7. Schedule (Optional) - The schedule function allows you to define a schedule when the access should be active and blocking the specified MAC address or IP address.
-To define a new schedule, click New Schedule and refer to page 33 " Create Schedules".
-After you have created a new schedule, click the drop-down list and the new schedule will be available for selection.
-Note: Before applying scheduling, please ensure your Time settings are configured correct and you have defined a schedule.
-See page 32 to configure Time Settings and see page 33 " Create Schedules" to create a schedule.
+7. Schedule (Optional) - The schedule function allows you to define a schedule when the access should be allowed for the specified device MAC address or IP address.
+To define a new schedule, in the Schedule section, click Define and a table will appear to define the time slots when access is allowed for that specific device MAC or IP address.
+Note: Before defining a schedule, please ensure your Time settings are configured correctly.
+See page 38 to configure Time Settings.